 Conclusion

-And now we have reached the end of our Jscrambler SIEM Integration tutorial.
+We have reached the end of our Jscrambler SIEM Integration tutorial.